CharlieZhuGJ/Gnenrative-methods/README.md

 # Gnenrative-methods
-This repository records every generative methos in machine learning.
+This repository records every generative methos in machine learning, such as NICE, real NVP, glow, etc.